Southpark Seafood

-Southpark Seafood is a seafood restaurant in Portland, Oregon.
+Southpark Seafood is a seafood restaurant in Portland, Oregon, United States.

 Description

 Southpark Seafood serves seafood in downtown Portland.
 The menu includes oysters on the half shell.

 Keith Jellum's bronze sculpture of a fish, Transcendence, is installed on the restaurant's exterior.

 History

 The restaurant began a series of remodels in 2016.
 Additionally, the business launched an oyster bar and virtual farm-to-table tours.
 Christopher Robertson became executive chef in 2017.

 Reception

 Carrie Uffindell included Southpark in Eater Portland's 2019 list of "Primo Kid-Friendly Restaurants in Portland".
 The website's Jenni Moore included the business in a 2021 list of "12 Stellar Portland Seafood Restaurants".
 Southpark was also included in Eater Portland's 2022 overview of "Where to Eat and Drink in Downtown Portland".
+Katherine Chew Hamilton and Brooke Jackson-Glidden included Southpark in the website's 2025 list of the city's best restaurants and food cart pods for large groups.